dranikpg/gtrs/README.md

 go get github.com/dranikpg/gtrs
 ```

+Gtrs is still in its early stages and might change in further releases.

 ### Examples

 * [This is a small example]() for reading from three consumers in parallel and handling all types of errors.